-Legal game populations are effectively managed in most states by hunters during a specific, annual hunting season with a daily or annual bag limit.
+Legal game populations are effectively managed in most states by hunters during a specific, annual shooting season with a daily or annual bag limit.
 But wild pigs are not game animals.
-They are considered an invasive, non-game species in most states with no closed hunting season and no bag limit.
-Yet, annual statistics confirm traditional hunting and trapping methods fail to effectively control wild pig populations.
+They are considered an invasive, non-game species in most states with no closed shooting season and no bag limit.
+Yet, annual statistics confirm traditional Trapping and Shooting methods fail to effectively control wild pig populations.
 This means hunters may harvest an unlimited number of wild pigs 365 days per year but are either unwilling or incapable of controlling feral swine populations.

 Sport Hunting vs. Pest Control